elazarl/elazarl.github.io/pagemgmt.md

         free_page_ranges.erase(begin);
     }

-This approach wouldn't scale when multiple CPUs are trying to fetch the `free_page_ranges` list.
-In order to reduce contention, each CPU maintains its own page_buffer.
+This approach wouldn't scale when multiple CPUs are trying to fetch a free page from the `free_page_ranges` list.
+In order to reduce contention, each CPU maintains its own `page_buffer`.
 The page buffer, is a simple stack, of up to 512 free pages owned by a particular CPU.
 When allocating a page, the CPU would take the topmost free page, when free'ing a page, the CPU would add it to the top.
-No synchronization is needed, since this data structure is kept per CPU.
+No synchronization is needed, since each CPU has its own page buffer.

 Let's see that in action.
 We'll stop OSv after it's loaded